longanisainhertaco/dpf2/docs/hpc_deployment.md

 explicitly, the manager looks for a `SINGULARITY_CONTAINER` environment variable and records the SHA256 digest of that image for later auditing.

+The manifest is created regardless of whether configuration details or a container hash are provided so that every run leaves an auditable record of the code revision and runtime environment.

 ```python
 from dpf2.hpc import JobManager